doctrine/orm/en/reference/configuration.rst

 *EntityManager* instance.
 The EntityManager class is the primary access point to ORM functionality provided by Doctrine.

-A simple configuration of the EntityManager requires a ``Doctrine\ORM\Configuration`` instance as well as some database connection parameters:
+The configuration of the EntityManager requires a ``Doctrine\ORM\Configuration`` instance as well as some database connection parameters.
+This example shows all the potential steps of configuration.

 .. code-block:: php